anniemartina/myhttpserver/README.md

-# Welcome to MY HTTP Server
+# Welcome to TRDL
 TRDL is a web service that returns the value based on the request input.

-### Prerequisities
+## Prerequisities

-In order to run this container you'll need docker installed.
+In order to run this container you'll need docker installed on Ubuntu 22.04

 ```
 sudo snap install docker